KarelHaruda/ExtendedFileHandler/README.md

 # ExtendedFileHandler
-Asynchronous variant of JAVA logging FileHandler
+Asynchronous variant of JAVA logging FileHandler.
+Queues logging requests and does not slow down threads that need to write something to the log.
+Another thread in parallel then removes from the queue and writes to disk.
+In this way, it can cover the sudden large number of logging requests and spread it over time when the system is less busy.

 Eclipse JAVA project